HighSchoolHacking/GLS/docs/syntax/standalone-functions.md

 ## Declaring Standalone Functions

-GLS unifies the two with the concept of a `standalone function`.
+Budgie unifies the two with the concept of a `standalone function`.
-These functions, similar to static functions, are referenced in GLS code as members of some standalone container, which becomes a static class in static languages but goes away in dynamic languages.
+These functions, similar to static functions, are referenced in Budgie code as members of some standalone container, which becomes a static class in static languages but goes away in dynamic languages.

 Declaring a standalone function requires placing it within a group of them, similar to a static class declaration.